eXpOSNitc/expos-docs/docs/roadmap/stage-16.md

 When the console interrupt occurs, the machine interrupts the current process (note that some other process would be running) and executes the console interrupt handler.
 (The interrupt mechanism is similar to the timer interrupt.
-The current value of IP+2 is pushed into the stack and control transfers to the interrupt handler - see <a href="Tutorials/xsm_interrupts_tutorial.html#disk_and_console_interrupts" target="_blank"> XSM machine execution tutorial </a> for details).It is the responsiblity of the
+The current value of IP+2 is pushed into the stack and control transfers to the interrupt handler - see [XSM machine execution tutorial](../tutorials/xsm-interrupts-tutorial.md#disk_and_console_interrupts) for details).It is the responsiblity of the
-<b>console interrupt handler to transfer the data arrived in port P0 to the process which is waiting for the data</b>.
+**console interrupt handler to transfer the data arrived in port P0 to the process which is waiting for the data**.
-This is done by copying the value present in port P0 into the <b>input buffer</b> field of the <a href="os_design-files/process_table.html" target="_blank">process table</a> entry of the process which has requested for the input.
+This is done by copying the value present in port P0 into the **input buffer** field of the [process table](../os-design/process-table.md) entry of the process which has requested for the input.
-<b>Console interrupt handler also wakes up the process in WAIT_TERMINAL by setting its state to READY</b>.
+**Console interrupt handler also wakes up the process in WAIT_TERMINAL by setting its state to READY**.
 (Other processes in WAIT_TERMINAL state are also set to READY by the console interrupt handler.)